What is fly tipping?

 We can only remove fly tipped waste from council-owned land.
 If the land is privately owned, you will need to contact the landowner.

 If you are a landowner, you are responsible for removing the fly tipped waste.
-You can refer to our Fly Tipping Guide for Landowners in Cambridgeshire and Peterborough for further information.
+You can refer to our Fly Tipping Guide for Landowners in Cambridgeshire and Peterborough [PDF] for further information.

 How do I get rid of bulky waste?